SolPOCandCo/SolPOC/README.md

 ## COPS
-COPS (from French : "Code d'Optimisation des Performances Solaires") is a simple and fast code running under Python 3.9.
-The code has been developement during the author Ph.D Thesis at PROMES CNRS, Perpignan, France.
-Just from complex refractive indices of real materials, the code can models and optimizes with advenced methode the optical behavior of a simple or highly complex stack of thin layers deposited on a solid substrate.
+COPS (from French : "Code d'Optimisation des Performances Solaires", Optimisation Code for Solar Performances in english) is a simple and fast code running under Python 3.9.
+The code has been developed during the author's Ph.D Thesis at PROMES CNRS (Perpignan, 66, France) defended in 2018.
+Just from complex refractive indices of real materials, the code COPS can models and optimizes with advenced methode the optical behavior (reflectivity, transmissivity or absorptivity) of a thin layers stack deposited on a solid substrate.

 This version is actualy under developpement.
 COPS are tested under Windows, using Spyder as IDE.
 Most comment are in French, please forgive us !